MR GARY NORTON

 EMS and CAT Educator

-Mrs Pretorius obtained a Higher Education Diploma from from Potchefstroomse Universiteit vir Christelike Hoër Onderwys.
-She has been teaching for 25 years and although she is presently teaching Grade 8 EMS and Grades 10, 11 and 12 CAT, Mrs Pretorius has had experience teaching Business Studies, Computyping and Typing.
+Mrs Pretorius obtained a Higher Education Diploma from Pretoria University from Potchefstroomse Universiteit vir Christelike Hoër Onderwys.
+She has been teaching for 26 years and although she is presently teaching Grade 8 EMS and Grades 10, 11 and 12 CAT, Mrs Pretorius has had experience teaching Business Studies, Computyping and Typing.
 The message that Mrs Pretorius instills in her students is that nothing comes easy, that they need to work hard and that they should never give up on something that they really want to achieve.
 God is always there for us at all times and nothing is impossible.
 Extramurally, she is involved in Music Group, Netball and Eisteddfod.
+She is also the Teacher in Charge of Debating.

 “Live simply.
 Love generously.
 Speak truthfully.
 Pray daily.
-Leave everything else to God.” - this is Mrs Pretorius’ favourite quote.
-Her hobbies include singing, tennis and music and her family inspires her.
-A fact that many people may not know about Mrs Pretorius, is that she would have liked to pursue a career as an air hostess.
+Leave everything else to God.” – Anonymous, this is Mrs Pretorius’ favourite quote.
+Her hobbies include Singing, Tennis and Music and her family inspires her.
+A fact that many people may not know about Mrs Pretorius, is that she would have liked to pursue a career as an Airhostess.

 MRS CLAIRE WALLER

 Mrs Waller achieved a Bachelor of the Arts Communications degree (Honours) from the Rand Afrikaans University; she then completed her Post Graduate Certificate in Education through UNISA.
-Mrs Waller has 15 years of teaching experience, 12 of those years have been completed at Marist Brothers Linmeyer.
-The Catholic ethos and values and the strong emphasis on family spirit is what attracted Mrs Waller to our school.
-She is currently teaching Grades 11 and 12 Business Studies and has a passion for Business Studies with special emphasis on management, leadership and communication.
+Mrs Waller has 16 years of teaching experience, 13 of those years have been completed at Marist Bothers Linmeyer.
+The Catholic ethos, values and the strong emphasis on family spirit is what attracted Mrs Waller to our school.
+She is currently teaching Grades 11 and 12 Business Studies and has a passion for Business Studies with special emphasis on Management, Leadership and Communication.
 She also has a passion for the development of creative thinking and innovation within her students.
-Mrs Waller aims to instill the ability to make responsible decisions in her students, in order that they become young adults who have integrity, honesty, respect and a good work ethic.
+Mrs Waller aims to instil the ability to make responsible decisions in her students, in order that they become young adults who have integrity, honesty, respect and a good work ethic.
 Extramurally, Mrs Waller is the Master in Charge of Cross Country, she is the One Research Task coordinator, an Athletics scorer and in charge of the event planning for the Sports awards evenings, Valediction and Honours evening.

-Mrs Waller’s favourite quote is, “Actions speak louder than words.”- Abraham Lincoln and Nelson Mandela inspires her.
+Mrs Waller’s favourite quote is, “Actions speak louder than words.” by Abraham Lincoln and Nelson Mandela inspires her.
 Mrs Waller enjoys going to gym and a fact that not many people may know is that she is a vegetarian.

 Up close and personal...